-While there are many acts and instances in which punitive damages may apply, such as fraud or malice (both of which require an element of intent against the injured party), one of the most common examples we see in a personal injury setting is when the defendant is impaired, either through drugs or alcohol, at the time of a motor vehicle accident.
+There are many acts and instances in which punitive damages may apply, such as fraud or malice (both require an element of intent against the injured party).
+Another typical example we see in a personal injury setting is when the defendant is impaired, either through drugs or alcohol, at the time of a motor vehicle accident.

 NCGS §1D-5(7) defines willful and wanton conduct as “the conscious and intentional disregard of and indifference to the rights and safety of others, which the defendant knows or should know is reasonably likely to result in injury, damage, or other harm.
 ‘Willful or wanton conduct’ means more than gross negligence.”

-While it is against the law in North Carolina for anyone to text and drive (NCGS §20-137.4A—includes reading texts and emails), there have not been any decisions handed down by the North Carolina courts as to whether or not punitive damages would be applicable in such situations, despite the fact there have been studies to show that distracted driving can be more pervasive and dangerous than impaired driving.
+While it is against the law in North Carolina for anyone to text and drive (NCGS §20-137.4A—includes reading texts and emails), there have not been any decisions handed down by the North Carolina courts whether or not punitive damages are applicable.
+This is although there have been studies showing that distracted driving can be more pervasive and dangerous than impaired driving.
 Anecdotally, at the trial level, courts have ruled both ways, depending on the particular facts of the case and the nature and extent of the cell phone usage.

 At the Law Offices of Jason E. Taylor, PC, we have experience handling claims where punitive damages are alleged.
 If you have been seriously injured by an impaired or distracted driver, we offer free consultations to see if we can help.